munificent/game-programming-patterns/book/observer.markdown

 </aside>

-Now, when the physics engine does something noteworthy, it calls `notify()` just like in the original motivation example above.
+Now, when the physics engine does something noteworthy, it calls `notify()` just like in the original motivation example before.
 That walks the observer list and gives them all the heads up.

 <img src="images/observer-list.png" />